szilu/full-stack-template-pg/README.md

     ./test-server.sh

-Run server in development mode (restart on source changes)
+Run server in development mode (restart on source changes).
+The script connects to a database named "test" on localhost.
+The test database can be empty.

 Directory structure
 -------------------